milesdaudistel/notes/notes.md

 The setInterval function will call tick every 1 second (1000 milliseconds).
 The tick function will render a new clock, with a new date.

 This will run, but it would be better if tick and setInterval were defined and called inside the clock.
-If someone wanted to use the clock function outside of the file it was defined in, they would have to know of the existence of the tick function, as well as knowing to call setInterval(tick, 1000) in their own code.
+If someone wanted to use the clock function outside of the file it was defined in, they would have to call setInterval(tick, 1000) in their own code.
 Ideally, we would want users to be able to create a new clock like this:

 	ReactDOM.render(
 	  <Clock />,
 	  document.getElementById('root')
 	);

-This way, they don't have to know about setInterval or tick.
-They can just call the clock function and it runs.
+This way, they can create a clock without needing to know about setInterval or tick.
 To do this, we will create clock as a class component, rather than a function component.
 Here is how it is done:

 	class Clock extends React.Component {
 	  constructor(props) {